Video Game / The Tiamat Sacrament

 - Random Encounters

 - Schizophrenic Difficulty: More like "inverse difficulty", but the difficulty curve is still pretty weird.
 The hardest part of the game is the beginning, when you have few abilities or items.
-However, due to the fact that most of your party members are highly dependent on their skills and how fast they start learning them, the game soon becomes a cakewalk as your omnipotent goddess Xandra lays waste to all who dare cross your path and Az'uar buffs everyone to godhood.
+However, most of your party members are highly dependent on their skills and how fast they start learning them, so the game soon becomes a cakewalk as your omnipotent goddess Xandra lays waste to all who dare cross your path and Az'uar buffs everyone to godhood.

 - Squishy Wizard: Xandra.
 She doesn't even have an "attack" command.